Connect with others who understand.

 People with lupus are already at risk for neuropathy (nerve damage), which may be increased in dental procedures.
 One member asked, “Has anyone else had painful neuropathy after a root canal?”

-Although rare, neuropathy is a risk for anyone undergoing a dental procedure like a root canal, because the teeth hold nerve endings that may be disrupted during the procedure.
+Although rare, neuropathy is a risk for anyone undergoing a dental procedure like a root canal.
+This is because the teeth hold nerve endings that may be disrupted during the procedure.
 Imaging before dental procedures usually shows the dentist what areas to avoid and what procedures are necessary to reduce long-term pain.

 Infection Risk